 - Cooking spray

-Mix spinach, 2 eggs, mozzarella, garlic, salt, and pepper in a mixing bowl.
+- Mix spinach, 2 eggs, mozzarella, garlic, half the salt, and pepper in a mixing bowl.

 - Fry the onions for about a minute in a skillet with a little cooking spray.
 Add carrots and parsley to the pan and let it simmer for about 2 min.
-Add cottage cheese, curry, chili and salt & pepper and mix briefly.
+Add cottage cheese, curry, chili, the other half of the salt, and pepper and mix briefly.